Home / Programs / Business Initiatives /

 Under federal rules, each state is allowed to nominate as an Opportunity Zone (a) 25 eligible census tracts or (b) 25% of the total eligible census tracts within the state — whichever is greater.
 There is not a requirement for states to nominate all eligible census tracts.
 Census tracts eligible for nomination include those where:

-• If located in a non-metropolitan area, the median family income for such tract does not exceed 70% of the statewide median family income.
+- If located in a non-metropolitan area, the tract’s median family income does not exceed 70% of the statewide median family income.

 A census tract that qualifies based on poverty rate must have a median family income below 125% that of the state or the census tract’s respective metro.
-The rule under the Tax Cuts and Jobs Act of 2017 that allowed governors to designate census tracts that were contiguous to those which fit the above criteria as Opportunity Zones has been removed.
+The rule under the TCJA that allowed governors to designate census tracts that were contiguous to those which fit the above criteria as Opportunity Zones has been removed.

 NOTE: